avo-hq/docs.avohq.io/docs/3.0/licensing.md

 After you add your billing details, you won't get charged immediately, but on the next billing cycle next year.

 If you choose not to renew the subscription after one year, that's fine; you can cancel at any time, no biggie.
 You won't get charged and will keep the last version available at the end of that subscription.

+Same treatment was applied with the 2.0 -> 3.0 customers.